log0div0/testo/docs/tutorials/04 - params/README.md

 ## What you're going to learn

-In this guide we will focus our attention on the param feature of Testo-lang.
+In this tutorial we will focus our attention on the param feature of Testo-lang.

 ## Introduction

-During the previous guides we've written quite a lot of code for our test scripts, and it's not hard to see that there are several string constants that occur several times in the scripts.
+During the previous tutorials we've written quite a lot of code for our test scripts, and it's not hard to see that there are several string constants that occur mutiple times in the scripts.
 For example, `my-ubuntu-login` can be seen multiple times (during Ubuntu installation, then at the login attempts).
 If we'd decided to change the login to some other value we'd need to search all the file and replace the value several times.

 We can also note that the paths to the Ubuntu Server and Guest Additions are absolute, which is not very convenient.
 If the ISO-images were located elsewhere, we'd need to adjust the test script.
 All that is certainly brings certain mess to the test scripts.